mathLab/PINA/docs/source/_rst/tutorial2/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 This tutorial presents how to solve with Physics-Informed Neural
 Networks a 2D Poisson problem with Dirichlet boundary conditions.
+Using
+extrafeatures.

 The problem is written as: :raw-latex:`\begin{equation}
 \begin{cases}